openstack/openstack-ansible/doc/source/upgrade-guide/overview.rst

 RabbitMQ Upgrade
 ----------------

 The RabbitMQ server can be upgraded during an OpenStack-Ansible upgrade.
-For Liberty, upgrading RabbitMQ is optional.
+When upgrading from an early Kilo release, the update will be mandatory.

 See :ref:`setup-infra-playbook` for details.